jhinch/git-profile/README.md

     # Create a profile
     git profile add <profile-name>

+    # Set the current profile
+    git profile current <profile-name>
+    # or using --subdirectory or --default

     # Get/Modify the configuration for a profile
     git profile config <profile-name> ...